 FFCS walks students through the advisement process beginning with career and educational plans, to degree program exploration and course selection.
 Check out some resources to help you in your process

-Master Faculty Advisors are highly trained advisors who serve to help Faculty Advisors and their students who have more advanced advisement needs.
-You are always instructed to work with your assigned Faculty Advisor first, but Master Faculty Advisors are here to answer questions and help with advisement and course selection.
-Currently Professor David Thompson and Professor Christina Trees are SUNY Cobleskill's Master Faculty Advisors.
+Campus Wide Academic Advisors are highly trained advisors who serve to help Faculty Advisors and their students who have more advanced advisement needs.
+You are always instructed to work with your assigned Faculty Advisor first, but the Advisement Team is here to answer questions and help with course selection.
+If you have questions about Advisement at SUNY Cobleskill, then please contact us at: firstname.lastname@example.org.

 Course Selection/Degree Program

 When it comes down to selecting courses to complete a degree program there are several places to give you information:

 DegreeWorks is a degree audit program, or in other words, the official computer program here at SUNY Cobleskill to tell you what courses you have taken or need to in order to graduate.
 Our Registrar's office has made a DegreeWorks Student User Manual to help you to effectively use the feature of this program.

 If you haven't already looked at our College Catalog, take some time (yes, more time needed) to thoroughly read your chosen degree program requirements.
 Everything that you need to know about your program is in the College Catalog from required classes and degree sequencing to GPA and internship requirements.

 General Education Requirements

 Lastly, is the list of the SUNY Board of Trustees General Education Requirements.
 These are courses within ten categories that SUNY has designated as important for students of certain majors to take in order to produce well-rounded, educated college graduates.
 Your degree program requirements will let you know if you need to complete "Gen Eds" and how many credits worth.